About the Holiday

 Written by Katelyn Aronson | Illustrated by Eve Farb

 Clovis, a bull and former linebacker for the Cloverdale Chargers football team, had inherited his granny’s china shop.
-As he delicately unpacked and filled the shelves on inventory day, he reminded him of his granny’s mantra, “‘Grace, grace.
+As he delicately unpacked and filled the shelves on inventory day, he reminded himself of his granny’s mantra, “‘Grace, grace.
 Nothing broken to replace.’”
 But below the surface, “there was just one problem.
 Clovis had a temper as big as he was.”
 Running Granny’s shop made him feel calmer, but one day when three of his old rivals came by, they mocked him, calling him a wimp and teasing him about his apron.
 One said, “‘Well looky here!
 The bull in the china shop!’”
 Clovis felt his anger rising.
 He breathed in and out and counted to ten, and when his hecklers didn’t get a quick response, they walked away.

 Before he got to work on dusting day, Clovis did yoga and listened to calming music.
 Carefully he polished each piece until it gleamed, but then he heard the voices of his rivals once again.
 “Clovis clenched his teeth.
 There it was again—that urge to charge.”
 But instead, he picked up his cat and stroked her soft fur.
 Bored by Clovis’s silence, the trio moved on.
 On the day he created a new display in the front window, Clovis filled the shop with the gentle aroma of a lavender candle and made himself a cup of chamomile tea.
 As he placed the fragile items in the window, he chanted Granny’s saying. “‘Grace.
 Grace.
 Nothing.
 Broken.
 To replace.’”
 But suddenly his rivals were back, smearing the window with their noses.